Skip to main content

 • Media formats having things such as transcripts on podcasts to support Deaf users.

-As we age, our eyesight may fade or we may lose dexterity and struggle to use a mouse.
+As we age, our eyesight may fade, or we may lose dexterity and struggle to use a mouse.
 Alternatively, we could suffer from an injury, leaving us needing additional support when online.
-You may even simply be in busy surroundings and need captions on a video to understand its content.
-So, without these considerations being actioned, it results in a wide demographic of users either having a poor and frustrating digital experience, or worse, being completely shut out of a vast array of platforms and the services that they offer.
+You may even be in busy surroundings and need captions on a video to understand its content.
+So, without these considerations being actioned, it results in a wide demographic of users either having a poor and frustrating digital experience or, worse, being completely shut out of a vast array of platforms and the services that they offer.

 The title “inclusive design benefits all users” has a table underneath which features illustrations of people with permanent, temporary and situational disabilities.
 These feature permanent disabilities including someone with one arm, and people who are blind, Deaf, and non-verbal.
 Temporary disabilities include an arm injury, people with cataract, ear infections and laryngitis.
 Situational disabilities include being a new parent, a distracted driver, a bartender and someone with a heavy accent.